artmanns/hello-gutenberg/README.md

 ## Package Versions

 WordPress moves forward quite fast.
 The included `package.json` was tested with WordPress 5.9.1.
-You can check all dependencies against the versions used by WordPress on [Branches WordPress Core](https://core.trac.wordpress.org/browser/branches?order=name)
+You can check all dependencies against the versions used by WordPress on [Branches WordPress Core](https://core.trac.wordpress.org/browser/branches?order=name).

 ## Pragmas

-WordPress defines it's own `createElement`as well as `Fragment`.
-Therefore the `webpack.config.js`contains
+WordPress defines it's own `createElement` as well as it's own `Fragment`.
+Therefore the file `webpack.config.js` contains

 ```javascript
 "@babel/preset-react",